lexborelli/React-Gallery-App/README.md

 This project, uses the in-demand React library to create an image gallery app.
 The app is built in the style of a modern single-page application to keep it fast, modular, and in sync with current web development trends.
 I used JSX to write the markup-like syntax directly in my JavaScript files and managed the state in a container component that passes data down to the reusable stateless components.
-Using the powerful Vite build tool, you'll set up the initial project.

 Utilizing Vite I set up the initial project, Then: